cds-group/Netpro2vec/README.md

 You can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
-A copy of the GPL license is provided in the "GPL.txt" file.
+A copy of the GPL license is provided in the "License.txt" file.

 ----------------------
 Requirements